“Can I get six-pack abs by rowing?”

 Then you should definitely look at the list of best rowing machines that I reviewed for you.

-And if you ask me to pick one (regardless of the budget), Concept2 Model D (full review inside) is the one that I can recommend blindfolded to anyone from beginner to athletes.
+And if you ask me to pick one (regardless of the budget), Concept2 Model D (full review inside) is the one that I can recommend blindfolded to anyone from beginners to athletes.